barna-tudor/vsp-backend-challenge-BTC/README.md

 ## Pre-launch set-up

 1. Create a Google Service Account and key according to [these instructions](https://developers.google.com/identity/protocols/oauth2/service-account).
-2. Save the key as a Json named `serviceAccCred.json`
+2. Save the key as a Json named `serviceAccCred.json`, placed in `src/main/resources/`
 3. Create a folder inside a Google Drive, and share it to the e-mail address of the Service Account created at step 1
 4. Copy the folder id to a file `folderID.txt` placed in `src/main/resources/`.